rushl/atom-minimap-titles/README.md

 To create comment borders around text to help distinguish sections in the minimap do the following:
 - Select _Packages_ -> _Minimap Titles_ -> _Toggle Comment Borders_ from the main menu
 - Run the Convert command on your text as detailed above
+- This state is persisted to `atom-minimap-titles.borderOn`

 To set a custom font, set `atom-minimap-titles.font` in your atom config file, as such:
 ```
 "atom-minimap-titles":
+  borderOn: true
   font: "Colossal"
 ```
 See existing fonts in the [figlet font database](http://www.figlet.org/fontdb.cgi).